Hugoswnw/league-analysis/README.md

 ## Articles
 This repository is part of a project of blog articles.
-You can find the first one here : https://towardsdatascience.com/data-science-as-support-of-esports-performance-and-strategies-i-d511843b00a1
+You can find the first one here : https://towardsdatascience.com/data-science-as-support-of-esports-performance-and-strategies-i-d511843b00a1.
+A markdown print of the notebook is also available here https://github.com/SheepWithNoWool/league-analysis/blob/master/analysis/OverviewWC/OverviewWC.md.

 ## Data
 I am not sharing either database dumps or oracle's elixir files.